I like reading about the tools other writers use so I thought I'd write my own up.

 For mail, I use Apple's Mail.app and have done so for years.
 It's had its ups and downs but has improved.
 Email is not as important to me as it once was and so it's not worth the time or effort to me to switch to something new and shiny.

-For mobile automation, I use the excellent Workflow app for iOS.
+For mobile automation, I use the excellent Workflow app for iOS and Pythonista.

 For keyboard macros, I eschewed the commercial heavy weights and built my own solution using Automator, Python and SQLite.

 For file synching I use Dropbox and iCloud. iCloud has greatly improved and I'm slowly migrating a lot of my files to it from DropBox.
-If Scrivener supported iCloud, I'd relegate Dropbox to file sharing and collaboration for the community group I'm part of.
+If Scrivener supported iCloud, I'd probably drop Dropbox.

 Graphics and cartography